nodejitsu/handbook/content/npm/index.md

 http://your-subdomain.npm.nodejitsu.com
 ```

-More information available at the [Web Interface Documentation](/npm/web)
+More information available at the [Web Interface Documentation][web-interface]

 ### PROTIP: Publish modules using `publishConfig`